jaimiller/PROGRAM-EXTRA-LARGE-3D-HOUSE-PRINTER/README.md

 needs to be:
            -Extra user Friendly at Gui point of control (A child could use it friendly) -Easy to calibrate
+           -Easily controlled from:-
+                                   -Mobile Phone app/Laptop/Handheld
+                                   -Control at a distance through internet
-           -Easily controlled from Phone Laptop or handheld tablet extra outputs for Hdmi etc -Are standard 3d printer sensors an option for movement control/distance and speed of print
+                                   -extra outputs for Hdmi etc
+           -Are standard 3d printer sensors an option for movement control/distance and speed of print